 - DBE certification is recognized by many state, regional, and local diverse, minority, and women business programs.

-Firms seeking to be certified as a Disadvantaged Business Enterprise should visit Port Authority's portal on the PA UCP website.
+Firms seeking to be certified as a Disadvantaged Business Enterprise can do so online through Port Authority's portal on the PA UCP website.

 For more information, please view our DBE Policy.